 Capsule Wardrobe Color Palettes

-If you are aiming to build a minimal capsule wardrobe, the key is to keep your capsule wardrobe colors to a neutral color palette.
-This includes black, white, shades of nude/beige/tan and earth tones.
+If you are aiming to build a minimal capsule wardrobe, the key is to keep your capsule wardrobe colors to a neutral color palette with elevated basics.
+Colors include black, white, shades of nude/beige/tan and earth tones.
 Keeping to these colors while avoiding logos or busy patterns will give your outfits the minimalist look.
 If you love bright pops of color or prints, these can easily be incorporated as statement pieces when the rest of your wardrobe is neutral and can be easily be worn with other clothing items.

 For example, a colorful floral dress could work with almost any jacket that is neutral; or a brightly colored jacket can be worn as a statement when the rest of the outfit is neutral.
 Accessories such as bags, shoes, or jewelry or another way to incorporate color into your outfits.
 Feel free to pick bright colors for any of the below items and they will still work with the rest of your minimalist travel wardrobe because the majority of your pieces will remain neutral.